jhpce-jhu/jhpce_mkdocs/docs/index.md

     ---

     The computing and storage systems are optimized for genomics and biomedical research.
-The cluster has 65 compute nodes, providing about 2800 cores, 30TB of DRAM and over 14 PB of networked mass storage.
-The network fabric consists of a 10 Gbps ethernet.
+The cluster has 90 compute nodes, providing over 4000 cores, 53TB of DRAM and over 20 PB of networked mass storage.
+The network fabric consists of a 10/40 Gbps ethernet backbone.
 The facility is connected via a 40Gbps network to the University’s Science DMZ.
     Networked mass storage uses open-source file systems (ZFS and Lustre-over-ZFS) to provide low cost file systems.
 We also have a 2PB disk-to-disk backup system off site for backing up more critical data.
     The JHPCE cluster is optimized for the embarrassingly parallel applications that are the bread-and-butter of our stakeholders, e.g., genomics and statistical applications, rather than the tightly-coupled applications that are typical in traditional HPC fields, e.g., physics, fluid-dynamics, quantum simulation etc.  Job scheduling is performed with the Simple Linux Utility for Resource Management ([SLURM](https://slurm.schedmd.com)).